 10. Harriet Tubman of the USA (1820 -10 March 1913)

-Harriet Tubman was born into Maafa/Atlantic slavery as Araminta Ross in Dorchester County, Maryland, the fifth child of Harriet Green and Benjamin Ross.
-In 1849 she escaped to freedom in the North to become the most famous “conductor” on the Underground Railroad.
-Called “Minty” by her parents, she risked her life to lead hundreds of bondpeople including her family from the labor camps/plantations to freedom.
+Harriet Tubman was born into the Maafa/Atlantic slavery as Araminta Ross in Dorchester County, Maryland, the fifth child of Harriet Green and Benjamin Ross.
+Called “Minty” by her parents, she escaped to freedom in the North in 1849 and went on to become the most renowned “conductor” on the Underground Railroad, repeatedly risking her life to lead scores of bondpeople, including many of her own kin, from the labor camps/plantations to freedom.

 Source: